dudil/elv8-hfi/content/subscribe/_index.md

 title = "Subscribe"
-subtitle = "Subscribe to my Blog" type = "subscribe" netlify = true
-#emailservice = "formspree.io/example@email.com"
-subcremail = "Your Email Address" subcrfname = "Your First Name" subcrlname = "Your Last Name" description = "Subscribe to get updates about new posts</br>I will never share your email"
+subtitle = "Subscribe to my Blog" type = "subscribe" subscribeEmail = "Your Email Address" subscribeFirstName = "Your First Name" susbscribeLastName = "Your Last Name" description = "Subscribe to get updates about new posts</br>I will never share your email" successMessage = "Thank you for your subscription!" formAction = "/success/"
 +++